- Parents Home

 - are older kids and teens with reflux

 An alternative to ureteral reimplantation is endoscopic injection of a material to block the entry of the ureter into the bladder and prevent VUR.
 In this procedure, a narrow tube called an endoscope is inserted through the urethra into the bladder.
 The endoscope has a tiny camera at the tip, so the surgeon can guide it to the proper location and inject the material, which helps keep pee from refluxing back into the kidneys.
 Endoscopic injection is less invasive than surgery, but the results are not as good.
-A pediatric urologist can help families decide the best treatment for a child with VUR.
+A pediatric urologist can help families decide on the best treatment for a child with VUR.

 At home, these things can help prevent recurrent UTIs in kids: